 Popular Wool Comforters and Duvets

-So now that you know how wool compares to down in many of the categories that serve purpose in your home – what wool product should you choose?
+So now that you know how wool compares to down in many of the categories that serve a purpose in your home – what wool product should you choose?

 First, you will need to decide if you prefer a comforter or a duvet.
 Comforters are usually flatter than a duvet and will often come in a pattern or style.
 Duvets are often fluffier than comforters and allow you leeway with décor.
-Duvets are comforter inserts than can be placed in a duvet cover, much like a pillow and a pillowcase.
+Duvets are comforter inserts that can be placed in a duvet cover, much like a pillow and a pillowcase.

 This comforter is 100% natural, biodegradable and renewable, has 100% cotton fabric.
 Price range from $199 to $229.